Getting an Estimate is Easy

-- We will help you sell your valuable objects with the right strategyIf your item meets our quality standards and minimum consignment value, Sotheby's will provide auction estimates and will recommend the most effective way to sell your property -- whether in one of our live or online-only auctions, as a private sale, on Sotheby's Home (US only) or, if appropriate, with one of our trusted partners.
+- We will help you sell your valuable objects with the right strategyIf your item meets our quality standards and minimum consignment value, Sotheby's will provide auction estimates and will recommend the most effective way to sell your property -- whether in one of our live or online-only auctions, as a private sale, on our online marketplace (US only) or, if appropriate, with one of our trusted partners.

 - We work directly with consignors to build trusted relationships togetherIn submitting your auction estimate request, you represent that you are the owner of the property that you are inquiring about, that you own the property free and clear of any claims, liens, encumbrances or interests of others and that the property can be offered freely in the international art market.
 If you are interested in consigning your property to Sotheby's, please be aware that you are responsible for complying with any local export or import laws.

 Please also note that Sotheby's does not authenticate objects or artworks submitted, and does not accept liability.
 Sotheby's gives no representation, warranty or guarantee with respect to an item's origin, provenance, attribution, condition, date, age or authenticity.